bdlions/muslimand/README.md

 ### Version 1.0
 ##### Features
 1. Registration
-...
-By Email
+  1. By Email
-...
-By Twitter
+  2. By Twitter
-1. First ordered list item
-2. Another item
-⋅⋅* Unordered sub-list.